guyuchao/Hourglass-Pytorch/README.md

 # Hourglass-Pytorch

+> Author: Yuchao Gu

+> E-mail: 2015014178@buct.edu.cn

+> Date: 2018-05-27

-The code is an pytorch implementation of [《Iterative Deep Learning for Network Topology Extraction》](https://arxiv.org/abs/1712.01217).
+>Description: The code is an pytorch implementation of [《Iterative Deep Learning for Network Topology Extraction》](https://arxiv.org/abs/1712.01217).
 But I have not finished it, it is still in the patch training step.

 ---